-Cyber Intermittent Legal Advisor (ILA) in Malaysia
+Cyber Resident Legal Advisor (RLA) in Malaysia

-The Cyber ILA in Kuala Lumpur, Malaysia represents the Department of Justice in the implementation of justice sector technical assistance activities designed to improve the capacity of the criminal justice systems in the Southeast Asia region to combat cybercrime.
+The Cyber RLA in Kuala Lumpur, Malaysia represents the Department of Justice in the implementation of justice sector technical assistance activities designed to improve the capacity of the criminal justice systems in the Southeast Asia region to combat cybercrime.

-In addition, the Cyber ILA promotes and builds capacity on the use of both informal and formal methods of regional cooperation on transnational cybercrime matters, as well as cooperation between these countries and the United States.
+In addition, the Cyber RLA promotes and builds capacity on the use of both informal and formal methods of regional cooperation on transnational cybercrime matters, as well as cooperation between these countries and the United States.

 International Law Development, Outreach, and Training

 CCIPS attorneys, paralegals, and Cybercrime Lab personnel participate in a wide range of international activities aimed to promote the development of law, improve international law enforcement cooperation, and enable other countries to better investigate and prosecute cybercrime and intellectual property crime.

 CCIPS represents the Department of Justice in international organizations such as the Council of Europe Cybercrime Convention Committee, G7 High-Tech Crime sub-group, and the United Nations Crime Commission.

 In addition, CCIPS provides training and technical assistance to countries worldwide.
 Since its inception, CCIPS has trained thousands of foreign investigators, prosecutors, judges, and other officials on a wide variety of topics related to intellectual property rights enforcement and combatting crimes involving computers and networks.